dasamukarahvana/Delayed-SDE-Control-Benchmark/README.md

 - stochastic projected-gradient optimization;
 - frozen-candidate independent out-of-sample evaluation.

-The implementation is written in JAX with 64-bit floating-point arithmetic.
+The implementation is written in **JAX with 64-bit floating-point arithmetic**.

 ---

-1. Research Objective
+## 1. Research Objective

 The central computational question is:

-«Can a delayed stochastic control system be implemented in a way that is internally consistent with an analytically tractable finite-dimensional representation, while allowing reproducible gradient-based optimization and independent numerical validation?»
+> Can a delayed stochastic control system be implemented in a way that is internally consistent with an analytically tractable finite-dimensional representation, while allowing reproducible gradient-based optimization and independent numerical validation?

-The benchmark is deliberately constructed so that several components can be checked independently.

 The verification hierarchy is